 Who supports us

-Our flagship global report – Climate Emergency, Urban Opportunity – is funded by UK aid from the UK government; the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, Germany; Ministry of the Environment, Sweden; and the Global Covenant of Mayors for Climate and Energy.
+Our flagship global report – Climate Emergency, Urban Opportunity – was funded by UK aid from the UK government; the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, Germany; Ministry of the Environment, Sweden; and the Global Covenant of Mayors for Climate and Energy.

 We are currently developing our longer-term strategy. if you would like join us in bringing about the change that we know is possible, please contact Nick Godfrey.